Opla/joinUs/README.md

 We love vanilla coding and we believe in openness.

+You are an ES2018 lover, a Pythonist, a NLP enthusiast ?

 To apply just add an issue or create a PR in one of these repos:

 The Open chatbot builder